MicrosoftDocs/power-platform/power-virtual-agents/advanced-proactive-message.md

 :::image type="content" source="media/advanced-proactive-message/image10.png" alt-text="Expanded options pane in the connector.":::

-### Label sent message or card as a notification
+### Label sent message as a notification

-**Label as notification** controls whether the message or card will have the text **Notification via** in front of the bot's name.
+**Label as notification** controls whether the message will have the text **Notification via** in front of the bot's name.
 Labeling the bot's response allows the recipient to identify the bot's response to their inquiry.

 :::image type="content" source="media/advanced-proactive-message/image11.png" alt-text="The setting shows Notification via bot name.":::

 ### When the recipient is currently in an active chat with the bot

-Sometimes the bot might be sending a proactive message or card when the recipient is in an active conversation with the bot.
+Sometimes the bot might be sending a proactive message when the recipient is in an active conversation with the bot.

-You might want to postpone sending the proactive message or card until they have finished their conversation to not disrupt the conversation flow.
+You might want to postpone sending the proactive message until they have finished their conversation to not disrupt the conversation flow.

 The **If chat is active** field allows you to control the behavior:

-- **Send:** the bot will send the proactive message or card as normal.
+- **Send:** the bot will send the proactive message as normal.

-- **Don't send and succeed:** the bot won't send the proactive message or card when the recipient is in an active conversation.
+- **Don't send and succeed:** the bot won't send the proactive message when the recipient is in an active conversation.
 Status code **300** will be returned.

-- **Don't send and fail:** the bot won't send the proactive message or card when the recipient is in an active conversation.
+- **Don't send and fail:** the bot won't send the proactive message when the recipient is in an active conversation.
 The flow run will be marked as a failure.

 ### When the recipient hasn't installed the bot

-The bot can only deliver messages or cards to recipients who have installed the bot in Microsoft Teams.
+The bot can only deliver messages to recipients who have installed the bot in Microsoft Teams.
 Recipients may not want to install the bot or have uninstalled the bot.

-For lower importance messages or cards, you can set the flow run to be marked as succeeded even when the recipient doesn't have the bot installed.
+For lower importance messages, you can set the flow run to be marked as succeeded even when the recipient doesn't have the bot installed.

 The **If bot not installed** field allows you to control the behavior:

 - **Fail:** the flow run will be marked as a failure when the recipient hasn't installed the bot in Microsoft Teams.

-- **Succeed with status code:** the flow run will be marked as succeeded even though the recipient can't receive the message or card because they haven't installed the bot.
+- **Succeed with status code:** the flow run will be marked as succeeded even though the recipient can't receive the message because they haven't installed the bot.
 Status code **100** will be returned.

 ### Status code definition